Reviews You Can Rely On

 Last Board/Shank Molded EVA

 A long-time favorite of our male testing team, the La Sportiva Spire GTX is a capable hiking shoe to which we continue to return.
 They perform well on all surfaces and achieve the elusive trifecta of comfort, support, and low weight.
-An extra cushioned midsole reminds us of our favorite trail running shoes.
-At the same time, the Gore-Tex lining protects like a hiking shoe.
+We weighed these shoes in at 2.06 pounds for a US size 11.
+While this isn't the lightest, it also isn't the heaviest.
+We find the extra weight to be a fair trade off for the more-than-capable design.
+An extra cushioned midsole reminds us of a solid pair of trail running shoes.
+Meanwhile, the Vibram XS Trek and Impact Brake System provide excellent traction and support on the trickiest of surfaces.
+With a 3.5-inch flood height and Gore-Tex liner, a few steps in a puddle or snowfield won't leave your socks soaked.

 While there are certainly lighter options, the Spire GTX provides a great blend of hiking performance without cutting back on overall comfort.
 They're also an exceptionally costly investment.
+If you are a casual hiker, a more affordable shoe might be up your alley, like the Merrell Moab.
+The Moab are still capable of hard hikes, but the out-of-the-box comfort allows them to be well suited for quick day hikes.
 Yet they remain among our top choices for springtime trail runs over patchy snow and speedy fastpacking missions.
-If you are willing to sacrifice a little comfort, check out the La Sportiva TX Hike GTX, which is lighter and has better traction than the Spire but has a much lower comfort score.
+If you are willing to sacrifice a little comfort, check out the Salomon X Ultra 4 Gore-Tex, which is lighter and has better traction than the Spire.

 Read more: La Sportiva Spire GTX review